mjpancheri/audio-converter/README.md

-# video-downloader
+# audio-converter
-Project using the `pydub` lib to convert audio files.
+Project to convert `video/audio` files to other audio formats, using `ffmpeg` with Python

 ## Config
 > You need to import `pydub`